JosuaKugler/uni/master_thesis/questions.md

 ### How does the proof work?
 The filling needs to have sufficient homology to exist, at least the homology of the dividing set

+for the first variant see theorem 32 in version 1 on arxiv